shobhawati07/Data_Analysis/README.md

 Time of Day for Order Cancellations:

 On average, orders canceled by clients tended to peak around 1 PM in the afternoon.
-In contrast, orders canceled by the system had a different pattern, with the highest occurrence observed around 6 AM.er. nt.se.ent.
+In contrast, orders canceled by the system had a different pattern, with the highest occurrence observed around 6 AM morning